-Refer back to these pitfalls anytime you run into problems while using georeferenced sublevels.
+Refer to this list of pitfalls anytime you run into problems while using georeferenced sublevels.

 Building inside a georeferenced sublevel is just as easy as building in general within Unreal, but there are a few potential pitfalls to be aware of before you can start on the fun part:

-The real usefulness of georeferenced sublevels only becomes apparent once you build multiple sublevels.
+The real usefulness of georeferenced sublevels becomes apparent once you build multiple sublevels.

 When working in the editor, only one georeferenced sublevel should be loaded at a time.
 If multiple sublevels with different georeferences are simultaneously loaded and visible, they will confusingly appear on top of each other in the editor.
 This is not an issue during play.

 In the global-scale world provided by Cesium for Unreal, it is easy to become lost when aimlessly flying around.
-Fortunately, using the georeferencing system built into Cesium for Unreal, it is straight forward to not only determine your location on the globe, but also to move towards a particular target location.
-This is especially easy when using the fly-to functionality of the FloatingPawn.
-Check out the next tutorial in the series, to learn how to transition between global locations.
+Fortunately, using the georeferencing system built into Cesium for Unreal, it is straight forward to not only determine your location on the globe, but also to move towards a target location.
+This is especially easy when using the fly-to functionality of the DynamicPawn.
+Check out the next tutorial in the series to learn how to transition between global locations.